microbit-foundation/dev-docs/latest-revision/latest-revision-accessories.md

 ### Touch sensitive logo

 The micro:bit logo is gold plated copper and responds to capacitive touch in the same way that the large pins do.
-In previous revisions, the micro:bit only supported resisitive touch.
+In previous revisions, the micro:bit only supported resistive touch.

 ### Antenna

 The position of the antenna has altered so that it is on an angle and it has also been copper coated to make it more visible.
-It will still behave in the same way, but if your accessory makes use of radio or Bluetooth we suggest taht you test your software packages with both board revisions in case any threshold tweaks are neccssary.
+It will still behave in the same way, but if your accessory makes use of radio or Bluetooth we suggest that you test your software packages with both board revisions in case any threshold tweaks are necessary.

 ## Hardware changes

 ### I2C bus

 Whereas on previous revisions, the I2C bus was shared between the motion sensor chip and the edge connector, this is no longer the case.
-The latest revision has dedictated external i2c lines from the nRF52 to use with accessories.
+The latest revision has dedicated external i2c lines from the nRF52 to use with accessories.
 These are the addresses used by the micro:bit.

 |                                      | accelerometer    | magnetometer (compass) |
 | ------------------------------------ | ---------------- | ---------------------- |